wuyang1002431655/tango_with_django_19/manuscript/chapter18-ajax.md

 	<div id="cats">
 	</div>

-Here we have added in an input box with `id="suggestion"` and div with `id="cats"` in which we will display the response.
-We don't need to add a button as we will be adding an event handler on keyup to the input box which will send the suggestion request.
+Here, we have added in an input box with `id="suggestion"` and div with `id="cats"` in which we will display the response.
+We don't need to add a button as we will be adding an event handler on keyup to the input box that will send the suggestion request.

 Next remove the following lines from the template: